Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Introduction

 \textbf{Major motivation.} These GCN-based models for knowledge-aware recommendation~\cite{KGCN,KGAT,CKAN,KGNNLS,RippleNet} usually unify the historical \textit{user-item interactions} with \textit{KGs} into the tripartite graphs, as shown in Figure~\ref{fig:framework}(a).
 Then they learn the latent representations of users and items to estimate their matching probabilities in the Euclidean space.
 However, after the data unification, these tripartite graphs present the \textit{scale-free} (hierarchical) graph characteristic, which is ignored by existing works~\cite{KGCN,KGAT,CKAN,KGNNLS,RippleNet}.
 We analyze the real-world benchmarks that are widely studied in these works and show the degree distributions of two large datasets in Figure~\ref{fig:distribution}(a).
 These two representative benchmarks are used to recommend movies\footnote{MovieLens-20M: \url{https://grouplens.org/datasets/movielens/}} and restaurants\footnote{Meituan-Dianping: \url{https://www.dianping.com/}} (details are in Section~\ref{sec:dataset}).
 We observe that these graphs approximate the power-law distribution.
 According to Bourgain's theorem~\cite{linial1995geometry}, Euclidean space is however unable to obtain comparably low distortion for tree-like (power-law distributed) data~\cite{sala2018representation}.
 Consequently, traditional graph embedding in the Euclidean space may not effectively capture the intrinsic hierarchical structures of these scale-free graphs, which leads to the high distortion of node embeddings and ultimately suppresses the recommendation performance~\cite{ravasz2003hierarchical,krioukov2010hyperbolic,chen2013hyperbolicity}.

-To address this problem, in this paper, we model these scale-free graphs with \textit{Lorentz model} of the hyperbolic geometry for knowledge-aware recommendation.
+To address this problem, we model these scale-free graphs with \textit{Lorentz model} of the hyperbolic geometry for knowledge-aware recommendation.
 We propose an end-to-end model, namely \textit{Lorentzian Knowledge-enhanced Graph convolutional networks for Recommendation (LKGR)}.
 Generally, LKGR learns better representations for users, items, and KG entities for recommendation.
-It is non-trivial to exploit the heterogeneous tripartite graph and coherently and sufficiently extract information from it in the hyperbolic space.
-Concretely, to provide better recommendation: \begin{itemize}[leftmargin=*] \item \textit{Firstly}, LKGR projects the embeddings of KG entities as well as the users and items representations onto the Lorentzian manifold, i.e., one specific Riemannian manifold.
-It lives in the hyperbolic space, i.e., a continuous tree space with exponential volume growth property, producing less distortion when embedding scale-free data with intrinsic hierarchical structures~\cite{ravasz2003hierarchical,krioukov2010hyperbolic,chen2013hyperbolicity}.
+Concretely: \begin{itemize}[leftmargin=*, topsep=2pt] \item \textit{Firstly}, LKGR projects node representations onto the Lorentzian manifold, i.e., one specific Riemannian manifold.
+It lives in the hyperbolic space, i.e., a continuous tree space with exponential volume growth property, producing less distortion when embedding scale-free data with intrinsic hierarchical structures~\cite{ravasz2003hierarchical,krioukov2010hyperbolic,chen2013hyperbolicity,yang2021discrete}.
 As shown in Figure~\ref{fig:distribution}(b), in the hyperbolic space, graph nodes that are closer to the graph center show a smaller distance, while nodes near the graph boundary present a larger distance.
 This exponentially-evolved distance measurement actually fits well with the tree-like graph structure, where nodes with small degrees can be viewed as leaves on the boundary, and nodes with large degrees are like roots located in the central positions.
-On the contrary, Euclidean space embeddings are not position-sensitive and thus may not capture the latent information of the graph hierarchy.
+On the contrary, Euclidean space embeddings are not position-sensitive and thus may not capture the latent graph hierarchical information.